RedIN3rds/Reds-Funkin-Mod-Loader/README.md

 --------------
 # Credits
 --------------
-Thanks to Egg#8569 for allowing me to reupload their mod as an example track. find their youtube here: https://www.youtube.com/channel/UC_aWeAHGZ-iFoT9GWGV4X9Q
+Thanks to Egg#8569 for allowing me to reupload their mod as an example. find their youtube here: https://www.youtube.com/channel/UC_aWeAHGZ-iFoT9GWGV4X9Q